 You're moving a studio, 1-bed or 2-bed flat

 The contents of most flats fit comfortably in a Transit or Luton van.
 Two experienced movers can load and unload a 1-bed flat in 3–4 hours.
-At £65/hr for 2 men + van, that's £200–£260 total — compared to £400–£600 for the same job from a national removal company.
+At £65/hr for 2 men + van, that's £195–£260 total — our rate multiplied by the hours, no rounding — compared to £400–£600 for the same job from a national removal company.
 You're paying for their brand name, not better service.

 You want flexible, hourly pricing